-Many dye methods have been used from carpenter's chalk, water paints and even powder paints.
-The most up-to-date, easiest, most economical and environmentally benign method now used is food coloring dye mixed with water and common windshield antifreeze.
-Best applied with a 5 gallon backpack type hand pump pressure sprayer readily available at garden or building suppliers, a mixture of 500ml dye (use blue or green available in bulk from bakers suppliers), a standard 1 gallon jug of windshield antifreeze, and the balance of water.
-The mixture and apparatus must be kept in a warm location, preferably near the start, until used.
-An operator can quickly mark a course or apply contrast, but not both, in one pass.
-One or two apparatus might be adequate for a GS but four or more might be necessary to run a long DH.
-Recharges should be available in the warm area.
+The most most economical and environmentally benign product used is food coloring dye mixed with water and common windshield antifreeze.

+- Best applied with a 5 gallon backpack type hand pump pressure sprayer readily available at garden or building suppliers, a mixture of 500ml dye (use blue or green available in bulk from bakers suppliers), a standard 1 gallon jug of windshield antifreeze, and the balance of water. - The mixture and apparatus must be kept in a warm location, preferably near the start, until used.

+- An operator can quickly mark a course or apply contrast, but not both, in one pass. - One or two apparatus might be adequate for a GS but four or more might be necessary to run a long DH. - Recharges should be available in the warm area.